We strive for fair and positive change in the regulation of registered health practitioners for the Australian community

 Check out opportunities to join our team.

-Learn more about the laws that govern our work.
+Learn more about the Health Practitioner Regulation National Law (the National Law) and other laws that govern our work.

 Own motion investigationsOwn motion investigations